-3.1 All applicants for employment will be required to complete an application form containing questions about their academic and employment history and their suitability for the role.
-Applicants will also be asked to provide details of their online profile, including account names and social media handles so that online searches can be carried out on short listed candidates (see paragraph 6 for more information).
+All applicants for employment will be required to complete an application form containing questions about their academic and employment history and their suitability for the role.
+Applicants will also be asked to provide details of their online profile, including account names and social media handles so that online searches can be carried out on short lived candidates (see section 5 for more information).
 This information must be provided by the applicant in order for the application to be accepted.